MagaliDrumare/Agent-the-next-big-thing/README.md

 A new generalist multi-agent system for solving open-ended web and file-based tasks across a variety of domains.
 Magentic-One represents a significant step towards developing agents that can complete tasks that people encounter in their work and personal lives.
 We are also releasing an open-source implementation of Magentic-One(opens in new tab) on Microsoft AutoGen, our popular open-source framework for developing multi-agent applications.
 - Magentic-One: A Generalist Multi-Agent System for Solving Complex Tasks : https://www.microsoft.com/en-us/research/articles/magentic-one-a-generalist-multi-agent-system-for-solving-complex-tasks/
 - Microsoft’s New Magnetic-One AI System : https://youtu.be/z3spbIBWZFU?si=j9QYo1_vqOm-5tKO
-- Le nouvel agent d'IA fou de Microsoft, Magentic-1 testé : https://youtu.be/67D24upxzZ8?si=NStW9PcaPIFIwZPT
+- Le nouvel agent d'IA de Microsoft, Magentic-1 testé : https://youtu.be/67D24upxzZ8?si=NStW9PcaPIFIwZPT

 ### 🕵️‍♂️ Claude - Anthropic
 #### Building toward Computer Use with Anthropic